Best Record Players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best turntables you can buy in 2022.

 It may be low on frills but you get an accurate performance that delivers detailed, dynamic sound.
 The Rega Carbon cartridge is fitted as standard, and this is the first of Rega’s entry-level turntables to house a low noise 24v synchronous AC motor with an aluminium pulley.

 Sound is roomy-sounding, expressive, full-bodied.
-There are no obvious flaws here but if you do get the urge to upgrade this deck's capability in the future, Rega provide a Performance Pack add-on for around £85.
+There are no obvious flaws here but if you do get the urge to upgrade this deck's capability in the future, Rega provide a Performance Pack add-on.
 It includes Rega’s Bias 2 moving magnet cartridge, upgrade drive belt and 100 per cent natural wool turntable mat.

 It uses a core-less direct drive motor with clever speed management circuitry and the company's trademark S-shaped arm.
 The arm is attached to an Ortofon 2M Red and the deck also comes with its own built-in phono stage.
 Everything is engineered with a pleasing sense of precision that matches the equally-pleasing sound.
 Music is delivered with a brilliant sense of dynamism and energy, alongside an impressive amount of agile, yet weighty bass.